 My name’s Gerry and I’m from Canada’s capital city Ottawa where I live with my awesome girlfriend, our two cats and our dog.
 It’s not a perfect place but I really love it here and can’t see myself living anywhere else any time soon.
 I work it IT during the day and also have a side business fixing computers on-site and remotely for homes and businesses.
-I’m a huge video gamer, tech enthusiast, net neutrality advocate, animal lover and frequently a proud contrarian.
+I’m a huge video gamer, tech enthusiast, net neutrality advocate, animal lover, humanist and frequently a proud contrarian.

 The purpose of this blog is to give a single place to put my frequently non-mainstream and sometimes blunt opinions on a number of topics.
 Many of them will probably revolve around technology and gaming but I may dive into other issues such as economics, politics and social issues or whatever else if I’m feeling adventurous.
 What do I mean when I say non-mainstream opinions?
 Well, here’s a few examples: